wvdh/bmi-calculator/README.md

 - **JavaScript** – handles form submission and API interaction
 - **GitHub Pages** – static hosting for frontend
 - **Render.com** – cloud hosting for the Python backend

 ---

-##  🧪 What is Flask?

-Flask is a lightweight web framework for Python.
-It allows you to build web applications quickly and with minimal code.
-In this project, Flask is used to:

-- Handle routing (e.g., showing the form and result pages)
-- Process user input (height and weight)
-- Render HTML templates with dynamic content (like the BMI result)

-Flask is ideal for small to medium-sized projects due to its simplicity and flexibility.

----